Pearo-Incorporated/PearTGM/README.md

 ## Developer Tips

-1. We use Lombok.
-Make sure you have the Lombok plugin installed on your preferred IDE.
+~~1.
+We use Lombok.
+Make sure you have the Lombok plugin installed on your preferred IDE.~~

-2. We use maven.
+2. We use Maven.
 Like any other maven project, run `mvn clean install` in the top level folder to generate the required libraries.